 Natural resistance to a certain antibiotic is not generally considered antibiotic-resistant because the bacteria were never susceptible to that antibiotic.

-If antibiotics are unfavorable, bacteria either be suppressed or develop resistance.
+If antibiotics are unfavorable, bacterial growth either suppresses or develop resistance.
 If bacteria are not resistant to antibiotics naturally, they may gain resistant genes from other bacteria.
 Bacteria can gain resistance either by mutation or a gene transfer from resistant bacteria.

 The mutation is a stable, heritable change of an organism’s gene.
 Different genetic mutations yield different types of resistance.
-Resistant cells can be isolated from the cultures of bacteria that were susceptible to the antibiotic.
+Isolation of resistant cells can be from the cultures of bacteria that were susceptible to the antibiotic.
 This type of resistance is usually due to a mutation in a chromosomal gene.

 Resistant genes can be transferred from one bacterium to the other.
 The transmission of resistant genes occurs via vertical gene transfer or horizontal gene transfer.